-About SusanSusan Boyer is a contemporary Australian author and currently has over twenty non-fiction educational titles in print.
-Her publications, including her latest narrative non-fiction Australian history title, Across Great Divides: True Stories of Life at Sydney Cove, are available in bookstores throughout Australia.
-Her books are also distributed internationally and are now available as eBooks.
+About SusanSusan Boyer is a contemporary Australian author and currently has over twenty non-fiction titles in print.
+She has a background in English Language and Literacy teaching, and a passion for Australian colonial history.
+Her publications, including her narrative non-fiction Australian history title, Across Great Divides: True Stories of Life at Sydney Cove, are available in bookstores throughout Australia.
+Her books are also distributed internationally and most are available as eBooks.

 Her most popular lessons were those on everyday themes such as ‘Visiting the Doctor’, ‘Socialising at a Barbecue’, and ‘Worrying about Money’.
 Each topic introduced ‘everyday’ expressions students would encounter in mainstream Australian society with a focus on idioms and colloquialisms as opposed to ‘slang’.
 Each topic included listening, reading and writing exercises, a focus on understanding grammar and speaking practice, through realistic interactions.
 Positive feedback from students and teachers (and her completion of a Master of Arts, Language and Literacy at UTS) prompted her to think about submitting her material for publication.